Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-\item if $N_{G_\hier}^\to(u)=\{v\}$ and $|N_{G_\hier}^\to(v)| \ne 1$ then $w(D_u) - w(D_v) \leq p^{-\beta(1-2\eta)-\eta}$; \item if $N_{G_\hier}^\to(u)=\{v,w\}$ then $w(D_u)-w(D_v) \geq p^{-\beta(1-2\eta)-\eta} / 2$. \end{enumerate} \end{definition}
+\item if $N_{G_\hier}^\to(u)=\{v\}$ and $|N_{G_\hier}^\to(v)| \ne 1$ then $w(D_u) - w(D_v) \leq 2\xi \cdot p^{-\beta(1-2\eta)-\eta}$; \item if $N_{G_\hier}^\to(u)=\{v,v'\}$ then $w(D_u)-w(D_v) \geq \xi \cdot p^{-\beta(1-2\eta)-\eta}$. \end{enumerate} \end{definition}

 Next we relate the abstract family of good hierarchies defined above to the initial set $A$ of infected sites and to the $\U$-bootstrap process.
-Given nested $\stabu$-droplets $D \subset D'$, we write $\Delta(D,D')$ for the event that $D'$ is internally spanned given that $D$ is internally filled.
+Given nested $\stabu$-droplets $D \subset D'$, we write $\Delta(D,D')$ for the event that $D'$ is internally spanned by $D$ together with the infected sites in $D' \setminus D$.
 That is,

 The final two conditions below ensure that a good hierarchy for an internally spanned droplet $D$ accurately represents the growth of the initial sites $D\cap A$.